camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 The choice depends on your infrastructure setup and security preferences.
 In this tutorial, we'll use a pod within the EKS cluster to configure the database.

-1. **Set the environment variables**: In your terminal, set the necessary environment variables that will be substituted in the setup manifest.
+3. **Set the environment variables**: In your terminal, set the necessary environment variables that will be substituted in the setup manifest.

 ```bash reference
 https://github.com/camunda/camunda-tf-eks-module/blob/main/examples/camunda-8.6/procedure/vars-create-db.sh
 ```

-A **Kubernetes job** will connects to the database and creates the necessary users with the required privileges.
+A **Kubernetes job** will connect to the database and create the necessary users with the required privileges.
 The script installs the necessary dependencies and runs SQL commands to create the IRSA user and assign it the correct roles and privileges.

 <Tabs groupId="env">
   <TabItem value="standard" label="Standard" default>